Skip to main content

 The general counsel and the vice president for research shall have overall responsibility for administration of the university's patent program, including assuring valuable property rights are not lost.
 Specific responsibilities shall be to:

-(c) Conduct or cause to be conducted due diligence studies to determine patentability, market potential, barriers to market, and other criteria deemed necessary to determine commercial potential.
+(c) Conduct or cause to be conducted due diligence studies to determine patentability, market potential, barriers to market, and other criteria deemed necessary to determine commercial potential;

-(d) Act upon the due diligence conducted to promote the interests of the university and to the extent appropriate the university inventors.
+(d) Act upon the due diligence conducted to promote the interests of the university and to the extent appropriate to the university inventors.

-Forty per cent to the inventor(s)
+(i) Fifty per cent to the inventor(s);

-Twenty per cent to the inventor's department(s)
+(ii) Ten per cent to the inventor's department(s);

 (a) All written agreements with private industry or with other institutions utilizing university resources to conduct research must first be reviewed by the general counsel and the vice president for research.
 The general counsel and the vice president for research will only approve those agreements which assure that the rights of the university are appropriately protected.

-(f) University will agree to protect the trade secrets of third party research sponsors.
+(e) The university will agree that confidential information remains the property of private industry and will agree to protect the trade secrets of third-party research sponsors.
+Written agreements with the third party must clearly define what information is proprietary in nature.
 Trade secrets will be kept confidential and will not be subject to disclosure under the provisions of section 149.43 of the Revised Code.
-If a request for such information is received, the university will notify the owner of the proprietary information of the request so that they may timely file objections with a court of competent jurisdiction.
+If a request for such information is received, the university will notify the owner of the confidential information of the request and mutually agree to the appropriate response.

 (i) To maximize academic freedom and creative expression for the public good;